-Government loans which include VA, USDA, and FHA loans, are created solely for primary residences.
-Furthermore, the main priority of these loans is to provide affordable home ownership opportunities.
-Thus, they are not built to help buyers amass investment or vacation homes.
-As mentioned above, sometimes qualifying for home ownership comes up a little short.
-Although, FHA offers something the other government loans do not – a non occupying co borrower.
+Government loans, which include VA, USDA, and FHA loans, are created solely for primary residences.
+Furthermore, the main priority of these loans is to provide affordable homeownership opportunities.
+Thus, they cannot help buyers amass investment or vacation homes.
+As mentioned above, sometimes qualifying for homeownership comes up a little short.
+Although, FHA offers something the other government loans do not: A non-occupying co-borrower.

-You may have guessed by the name how this works.
-Basically, FHA allows another borrower who will not live in the mortgaged property, to co sign on an FHA loan.
+You may have guessed by the name of how this works.
+FHA allows another borrower who will not live in the mortgaged property, to co-sign on an FHA loan.
 In these cases, all borrower income, liabilities, and assets are pooled together for qualification.
 Keep in mind that approvals must factor each borrower’s credit profile.
 So, a credit score of 800 would typically not make up for a 500 score.
-Although, a better qualified co borrower often strengthens a weaker borrower.
-A borrower by itself may not qualify, but paired with a co borrower, may qualify.
+Although, a better-qualified co-borrower often strengthens a weaker borrower.
+A borrower by itself may not qualify, but paired with a co-borrower, may qualify.

 Finally, down payment may come from either or even come as a gift from an allowed source!

-In order to use the lowest down payment option of 3.5%, the non occupying co borrower must be a “family member”.
-FHA defines family members as one of the following
+The non-occupying co-borrower must be a “family member” to use the lowest down payment of 3.5%.
+FHA defines family members as one of the following:

-Generally, FHA does not allow borrowers to have 2 FHA loans at once.
-There is an exception called the 100 mile rule.
-But, if an FHA non occupant co borrower currently has an FHA loan, it is OK to co sign on another FHA loan.
+Generally, FHA does not allow borrowers to have two FHA loans at once.
+There is an exception called the 100-mile rule.
+But, if an FHA non-occupant co-borrower currently has an FHA loan, it is okay to co-sign on another FHA loan.

 - Non-family members

-- Family member selling to family member who will be a non occupying co borrower
+- Family member selling to a family member who will be a non-occupying co-borrower

 Benefits of Conforming Loans